deshev-tds/smallpie/README.md

 Version 0.5 (frontend + local Python pipeline)

-smallpie is a tiny, browser-based (explicity mobile-friendly), tasty, portable prototype that turns meetings into structured transcripts, analysis, and actionable items.
+smallpie is a tiny, browser-based (explicity mobile-friendly), tasty, portable prototype that turns meetings (ones that it can listen to from your phone, computer, raspberry, your grandma's laptop...) into structured transcripts, analysis, and actionable items.

 The system currently has two main components:

 - Frontend (Vite + Tailwind, mobile-friendly, runs anywhere)